HE Sung

 Bio

 Hung-En Sung is Professor and Director of International Research Partnerships.
 Professor Sung's research revolves around drug abuse treatment, correctional health, police performance, political governance, gender violence, and the impact of democratization on crime and justice.
 Justice reform in transitional societies has been an important focus of his scholarly and consulting work.
-He has published on these issues, engaged in related training and technical assistance activities in Latin America and Asia, and managed $13.5 million in research and institutional grants since 2006.
-Currently, Professor Sung is a member of the editorial team of the Revista Española de Investigación Criminológica (Spain) and served as an Executive Councilor of the Division of International Criminology of the American Society of Criminology (2021-2023).
-He has also taught as a visiting professor in the graduate programs of criminology at the National Taipei University of Taiwan, the Universidad de Chile, and the Universidad Centroamericana José Simeón Cañas of El Salvador.
+He has published on these issues, engaged in related training and technical assistance activities in Latin America and Asia, and managed $13.6 million in research and institutional grants since 2006.
+Recently, Professor Sung served as a member of the editorial team of the Revista Española de Investigación Criminológica (2021-2023) and an Executive Councilor of the Division of International Criminology of the American Society of Criminology (2021-2023).
+He has also taught courses as a visiting professor in the graduate programs of criminology at the National Taipei University of Taiwan, the Universidad de Chile, and the Universidad Centroamericana José Simeón Cañas of El Salvador.

 Courses Taught

-CJBA 410/411 Senior Thesis I and II; CJBA 400/401 Criminal Justice Internship Experience I and II; CJBA 380 Special Topics in Criminal Justice; CJBA 365 Change and Innovation in Criminal Justice; COR 415 Senior Colloquium on Major Works in Corrections; CRJ 425 Senior Colloquium on Major Works in Criminal Justice; CRJ 715 Research Design and Methods; CRJ 716 Using Computers in Social Research; CRJ 787 Seminar on Crime Analysis and Crime Prevention; CRJ 793 Comprehensive Review; CRJ 800 Faculty-Mentored Research in Criminal Justice; CRJ 882 Grant Writing; CRJ 70200 Survey of Research Methods I; CRJ 70300 Survey of Research Methods II; CRJ 88200 Applied Biostatistics in Criminological & CJ Research; CRJ 84800 Public Health Challenges in Criminal Justice; ICJ 702 Comparative Criminal Justice Systems ; ICJ 770 Capstone Seminar; ICJ 780 Internship in International Research Projects
+CJBA 410/411 Senior Thesis I and II; CJBA 400/401 Criminal Justice Internship Experience I and II; CJBA 380 Special Topics in Criminal Justice; CJBA 365 Change and Innovation in Criminal Justice; COR 415 Senior Colloquium on Major Works in Corrections; CRJ 425 Senior Colloquium on Major Works in Criminal Justice; CRJ 715 Research Design and Methods; CRJ 716 Using Computers in Social Research; CRJ 787 Seminar on Crime Analysis and Crime Prevention; CRJ 793 Comprehensive Review; CRJ 800 Faculty-Mentored Research in Criminal Justice; CRJ 882 Grant Writing; CRJ 70200 Survey of Research Methods I; CRJ 70300 Survey of Research Methods II; CRJ 88200 Applied Biostatistics in Criminological & CJ Research; CRJ 84800 Public Health Challenges in Criminal Justice; ICJ 702 Comparative Criminal Justice Systems ; ICJ 750 Special Topics in International Crime and Justice; ICJ 770 Capstone Seminar; ICJ 780 Internship in International Crime and Justice

 Professional Memberships